thosgood/this-weeks-finds/markdown/251-300/week255.md

 This parametrized QFT is called the "nonlinear σ model", for stupid historic reasons.
 All the fun happens when we push this QFT forwards to a point.
-Then we integrate over all the maps g: M \to X. The result - usually called the "partition function" of the nonlinear σ model - should be an interesting invariant of X.
+Then we integrate over all the maps g\colon  M \to  X. The result - usually called the "partition function" of the nonlinear σ model - should be an interesting invariant of X.